Student loans for university students

 NSFAS has made repayments affordable for you.
 Repayments of your student loan are based on the salary that you earn, and start once your salary is R30 000 or more per year.

-Payments start at 3% of your annual salary, increasing to a maximum of 8% when your salary reaches R59 300 or more per year.
-For example, this means you will pay back R900 a year on a salary of R30 000 a year, or R84 per month.
+The repayment amount starts at a calculation of 3% of your annual salary, increasing to a maximum of 8% when your salary reaches R59 300 or more per year.
+For example, this means you will repay R900 a year on a salary of R30 000 a year, or R75 per month.
+Once your annual salary is R59 300 your repayment will be R4 744 a year or R395 a month

 How will I repay the loan if I am unemployed or still studying?